Types of public housing estate blocks in Hong Kong: History

 The development of public housing estates in Hong Kong first began in December 1953.
 To rehouse the fire victims affected by Shek Kip Mei fire, the Resettlement Department built two-story bungalows.

 Before HKHA, most public housing units at the time were provided by the HKHS (founded in 1948) and HKS Housing Corp Ltd. (founded in 1950).
 In 1954, more and more resettlement estates are being built.
 In the 60s, the committee launched public housing estates.
-At this point, in the 1980s, the HKHA began to introduce amenities, green space, and leisure facilities.
+At this point, in the 1980s, the HKHA began to introduce shopping malls, wet markets, parking lots, amenities, green space, and leisure facilities.
 Such examples include Choi Wan Estate, Mei Lam Estate, Butterfly Estate, Sun Chui Estate, and Lok Wah Estate.
 Since the 1990s, demand for public housing units began to increase.
 Density increased and the area for green space and facilities decreased.
-This phenomena can be found in public housing estates north of Tin Shui Wai, like Tin Yuet Estate, Tin Wah Estate, and Tin Yat Estate.
+This phenomenon can be found in public housing estates north of Tin Shui Wai, like Tin Yuet Estate, Tin Wah Estate, and Tin Yat Estate.
 In the 2000s, green space and facilities began to increase.
-Due to the appearance of non-standard housing blocks, the HKHA has introduces facilities for children, gardens, and plazas.
+Due to the appearance of Non-Standard Block|non-standard housing blocks, the HKHA has introduces facilities for children, gardens, and plazas.
 The new features are an improvement compared to its early versions.